We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 Can You Overdose on CBD Gummies?

 Yes, at least in the context of taking an excessive dose and having to deal with disruptive side effects.
 You can take too many CBD gummies and end up with issues like diarrhea, drowsiness, or irritability.
+The easiest way to avoid a CBD gummy overdose is to stick to the recommended dose, or a dose that you know is firmly within your tolerance.

 Can You Overdose a Dog on CBD?